nanobox-io/nanobox-docs/source/production/launch-app.html.md

 ---
 title: Launch an App
+description: Launching apps to your production platform is incredibly easy with Nanobox.
 ---

 Nanobox makes launching apps on your production platform incredibly easy.
 The following steps will create a new app and provision a [bunkhouse server](/scaling/bunkhouse/) on your hosting provider.